a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 While you can raw-pack poultry, you’ll get a much better product if you hot-pack it.
 Raw-packing turkey is exactly what it sounds like.
 You fill your jars with just raw turkey and perhaps a bit of salt, and process them in your pressure canner as-is.
 They will cook in the jar in their own liquid.

-While this saves quite a bit of time on the front end, the finished product isn’t quite as nice.
+While raw-packing the jars saves quite a bit of time on the front end, the finished product isn’t quite as nice.
 It can be harder to use (especially if you are canning bone-in pieces), and leaves a protein film on the jars that is a real pain to scrub off (especially if you aren’t using wide mouth jars or don’t have little hands).
-The meat doesn’t always make enough liquid to fully cover the meat after processing, and the meat above the liquid tends to dry out or discolor.
-Blech.

 Advantages to Canning Turkey